henesy/starbot/README.md

 	s~admin remove @henesy

-Show current registrations configuration states:
+Show current registrations configuration states and scanned channels (if not all):

 	s~list